-The RT5779A/B is a simple, easy-to-use, 5A synchronous step-down converter with an input supply voltage range of 2.5V to 6V.
-The device builds in an accurate 0.6V (±1.5%) reference voltage and can operate in 100% duty cycle as a very low dropout voltage regulator.
-The RT5779A/B integrates low RDS(ON) power MOSFETs to achieve high efficiency and is available in TSOT-23-8 (FC) package.
-The RT5779A/B adopts Advanced Constant On-Time (ACOT®) control architecture to provide an ultrafast transient response with few external components and to operate in nearly constant switching frequency over the line, load, and output voltage range.
-The RT5779A/B is designed to operate at 1.5MHz fixed frequency.
-While the RT5779A automatically enters power saving mode (PSM) operation at light load to maintain high efficiency.
-The RT5779B operates in Forced PWM over the loading range, that helps meet tight voltage regulation accuracy requirements.
+The RT5788A/B is a simple, easy-to-use, 4A synchronous step-down DC-DC converter with an input supply voltage range of 2.5V to 6V.
+The device build-in an accurate 0.6V (±1.5%) reference voltage and can operate in 100% duty cycle as a very low dropout voltage regulator.
+The RT5788A/B integrates low RDS(ON) power MOSFETs to achieve high efficiency and is available in TSOT-23-8 (FC) package.
+The RT5788A/B adopts Advanced Constant On-Time (ACOT®) control architecture to provide an ultrafast transient response with few external components and to operate at nearly constant switching frequency over the line, load, and output voltage range.
+The RT5788A/B is designed to operate at 1.5MHz fixed frequency.
+While the RT5788A automatically enters power saving mode (PSM) operation at light load to maintain high efficiency.
+The RT5788B operates in Forced PWM over the loading range, that helps meet tight voltage regulation accuracy requirements.

-The RT5779A/B senses the current in both MOSFETs for robust overcurrent protection.
-It prevents the device from the catastrophic damage in output short circuit, overcurrent, or inductor saturation.
-The individual enable control input and power-good indicator provides flexible system power sequence control a built-in soft-start function prevents inrush current during start-up.
-The device also includes input undervoltage-lockout, output undervoltage protection, and over-temperature protection (thermal shutdown) to provide safe and smooth operation in all operating conditions.
-The recommended junction temperature range is -40°C to 125°C, and the ambient temperature range is -40°C to 85°C.
+The RT5788A/B senses both FETs current for a robust overcurrent protection.
+It prevents the device from the catastrophic damage in output short circuit, overcurrent or inductor saturation.
+The individual enable control input and power good indicator provides flexible system power sequence control a built-in soft-start function prevents inrush current during start-up.
+The device also includes input undervoltage lockout, output undervoltage protection, and over-temperature protection (thermal shutdown) to provide safe and smooth operation in all operating conditions.
+The recommended junction temperature range is -40°C to 125°C and ambient temperature range is -40°C to